Azure/linux-on-azure-levelup/Module 3 - Securing Workloads - E2E Security/secure-infra.md

 ```
 ### Step 5: Enable Azure AD Login for a Linux virtual machine in Azure

-The following code example deploys a Linux VM and then installs the extension to enable an Azure AD Login for a Linux VM.
+The following code example installs the extension to enable an Azure AD Login for a Linux VM.
 VM extensions are small applications that provide post-deployment configuration and automation tasks on Azure virtual machines.

 ```bash
 az vm extension set \